pablooliva/ch.ckl.st-community/README.md

 # ch.ckl.st community

-This community repository is for sharing various resources used in the process of creating the ch.ckl.st apps.
+This community repository is for sharing various resources used in the process of developing the ch.ckl.st apps.

 ## About